June 3, 2026

 • 24 hours for medium decisions

-• A week for major decisions
+• A week for major life decisions

 3. Practice Mindfulness